readable111/Crop-Hero/MPM/mpm.md

 - Unit Test: this test focuses on testing the functionality of a single function, class, or component; ensures that each individual part works before trying to combine them which allows issues to be isolated
 - Usability Test: this test focuses on asking the user to perform certain tasks and assessing whether they are capable of achieving this task in a reasonable amount of time
 - User Acceptance Test (UAT): this test focuses on the user's experience and whether the client is content with the product rather than how usable the product is

+#### Appendix C: Future Improvements <a name="c_future_improvements"></a>
+*Author: Daniel*

+* Add livestock tracking to the app by expanding the crop tracking features
+* Add a subscription model, likely based on a freemium model
+    * Charge via PayPal or Square to offload security considerations and PCI DSS requirements
+* Expand social media integration
+* Allow crop sharing between app users as part of data aggregation for the Data Hub graphs
+    * This would be connected to crop visibility where only crops set to visible will be included in the data aggregation
+* Improve the speed and efficiency of calls to APIs or the backend
+* Speed up the fuzzy string matching/approximate string matching (FSM/ASM) algorithm
+    * Currently, the massive limiter on the algorithm's speed is the sorting algorithm that it uses.
+The quickselect, heapselect, or Floyd-Rivest sorting algorithms are optimized to identify the X largest values which would be the entries with the X highest match scores in this use case.
+As such, implementing these algorithms should increase the FSM speed.
+* Add GPS functionality and/or geotagging to identify specific crops or locations
+    * Perhaps add a map of the area with zones and markers
+* Add a desktop computer-focused website interface for the mobile app
+    * May be an option provided by React Native and Expo's interpreters, with Expo allowing both statically and client rendered websites
+* Increase the number of components that can tied to images
+    * May include crops, livestock, tasks, task types, locations, etc.